-Lynne Hopper was named vice president and general manager of Engineering Strategy & Operations in August 2021.
-In this role, she has responsibility for functional excellence and integration across the company’s engineering team and is deputy to Greg Hyslop, Boeing Chief Engineer and Executive Vice President of Boeing Engineering, Test & Technology.
-She leads the Functional Chief Engineers Office, strategic workforce planning, talent management across all the business units, and enduring projects such as design practices and processes, as well as the deployment of model-based engineering.
+Lynne Hopper is vice president and general manager of Engineering Strategy & Operations at The Boeing Company.
+In this role, she is responsible for functional excellence and integration across the company’s Engineering function.
+In addition, she facilitates the work of Boeing’s chief engineering team and leads strategic workforce planning, talent management, and enduring projects such as design practices and processes, as well as the deployment of model-based engineering.

-Most recently, Lynne served as vice president of Engineering for Boeing Commercial Airplanes.
-She was responsible for effectiveness and efficiency of the engineering function across Commercial Airplanes and for engineering design, producibility, delegated compliance, safety, and customer support activities for all commercial airplane models.
-She identified and implemented best practices and ensured the right engineering skill sets, processes and tools were in place for designing, integrating, building, testing, certifying, delivering and supporting Boeing airplane products.
+Most recently, Hopper served as vice president of Engineering for Boeing Commercial Airplanes, where she was responsible for engineering effectiveness and efficiency, design, production, delegated compliance, safety and customer support activities for all commercial airplane models.
+She identified and implemented best practices, engineering skill sets, processes and tools, and she oversaw export compliance and intellectual property activities.

-She holds a bachelor’s degree in mechanical engineering from the University of Utah and a master's degree in mechanical engineering from Stanford.
+Hopper has a bachelor’s degree in mechanical engineering from the University of Utah and a master's degree in mechanical engineering from Stanford University.